NREL/OpenStudio-ERI/docs/source/software_connection.rst

 Then place them in the ``weather`` directory and call ``openstudio energy_rating_index.rb --cache-weather``.
 After processing is complete, each EPW file will have a corresponding \*.csv cache file and the WMO station numbers of these weather files will be available in the `weather/data.csv <https://github.com/NREL/OpenStudio-ERI/blob/master/weather/data.csv>`_ file.

+The fraction of window area that is operable must be provided as ``BuildingConstruction/extension/FractionofOperableWindowArea`` and is used for the calculation of natural ventilation.

 .. note::

   In the future, we hope to provide an automated weather file selector based on a building's address/zipcode or similar information.
 But for now, each software tool is responsible for providing this information.